11.2 Beyond tonality

 In a nutshell, dissonance is not a natural kind, but rather a way of conceptualizing the relation between different tones from the point of view of an assumed fundamental tone (a tonic, or the tonal key of a piece of music).
 The properties that Nietzsche imputes to dissonance are dependent upon its being contextualized in a tonal framework.
 Without this framework, dissonance is not necessarily something dynamic, or unstable, or in need of resolution, nor even something necessarily painful to hear.
 In other words, it is only in a specific context, or from a specific perspective, namely, that of a tonal system, that dissonance appears in the form Nietzsche conceives of it.
 As it turns out, the tonal system is a good musical parallel for the way that a sense of self (identity, unity, central coherence in the whole of experience) can arise and be established.

 The best guide to explore this issue is provided by some of Arnold Schönberg’s reflections on musical thought.
 Schönberg (1874-1951) was a generation younger than Nietzsche and was well acquainted with his thought.
 More importantly, Schönberg was one of the most influential composers and musical theorists of the first half of the twentieth century.
 For present purposes, we shall focus on his essay Problems of Harmony (1934), in which Schönberg summarizes his main point that tonality is a historically constructed and contingent device aimed at achieving unity in music (the equivalent of mastering uncertainty in life), but neither necessary nor the only possible way of doing so.
 This claim also provides a theoretical explanation of Schönberg’s own project of developing a new musical system based on ‘twelve tones in relation to one another’ (usually referred to as ‘dodecaphony’ or ‘serialism’).
-In following the unfolding of Schönberg’s thoughts, we shall bring them into relief with his musical reflections and show how they resonate with our general discussion of the constructed nature of selfhood, and with Nietzsche’s project more specifically.
+In following the unfolding of Schönberg’s thoughts, we shall weave a counterpoint between his musical reflections and how they resonate with our general discussion of the constructed nature of selfhood, and with Nietzsche’s project more specifically.

 Schönberg’s starting point is an assertion of the relational nature of music.
 Music is a relation among codified sounds, namely tones, and musical thoughts are ways of expressing specific and interesting relations among tones.
 A musical thought can be understood as a way of expressing a certain form of unity among tones or conveying the sense in which a certain series of tones form a coherent whole.
 Schönberg stresses the perpetual striving of the composer to uncover new possibilities and ways of articulating musical thoughts, while steering away from those forms and structures that would sound tired or no longer interesting.
 Creating music is thus akin to the will to create novelty (Lecture Ten).
 As he writes:

 It is not obvious that this striving for novelty has been universally appreciated and valued by composers in the history of music.
 It is more likely that conservative drives also played a prominent role in certain periods.
 Nonetheless, Schönberg’s view gives prominence to the forward-looking and actively creative attitude that Zarathustra ascribes to the child.
 And Schönberg himself is confronted with the same paradox of Zarathustra’s child: in order to create something new, the inertia of the past must be challenged.
-In this case, what needs to be abandoned is the idea that musical thoughts can achieve unity only if they are shaped in the framework of a tonal system must be rejected.
+In this case, what needs to be abandoned is the idea that musical thoughts can achieve unity only if they are shaped in the framework of a tonal system.

 To argue for this point, Schönberg explores the general conditions for the establishment of any relation between tones.
 His main point is that tones can be related because they are inherently relational, namely, because each tone already entails a relation to others.
 Consider, once again, Plato’s theorem in the Sophist: no identity without difference and relation.
 In fact, one might even go further and argue that music is what provides the blueprint or template for conceptualizing any more abstract relational ontology; unsurprisingly both Plato and Nietzsche were very interested in music.